internetnacht/space-runner/README.md

  * maybe: be able to hold on to some walls and jump from them
  * maybe: enemies
  * todo
+ * loading/waiting screen on level start to get into the mood
+ * Schiebeleistenbutton

 ### code todo
  * make user settings system cleaner